ibarapascal/demo-box/README.md

 - Configs like rank/tags for the stories.
 - Minimum constant definition for new stories.
 - URL access for each story.
-- [wip]Quick search/filter via the configs.
+- [WIP] Quick search/filter via the configs.

 ### 3. Tech